AJArnolie/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

 ## 2. Properties of Linear Systems

-#### Systems can be classified based on their properties
+#### Systems can be Classified Based on their Properties

 Filters can be quite different in how they are computed and how they affect images.
-So how might we best categorize these different systems?
+So, how might we best categorize these different systems?
 There are both amplitude and spatial properties that systems are classified upon.

 Some amplitude properties include:
 * Additivity